 The English Literature exam covers material usually taught in a course at the college level.
 The test is primarily concerned with major authors and literary works, but it also includes questions on some minor writers.
 Test takers are expected to be acquainted with common literary terms, such as metaphor and personification, and basic literary forms, such as the sonnet and the ballad.

 In both coverage and approach, the exam resembles the historically organized surveys of British, Commonwealth, and postcolonial literature offered by many colleges.
 It assumes that test takers have read widely and developed an appreciation of English literature, know the basic literary periods, and have a sense of the historical development of English literature.

 The exam contains approximately 95 questions to be answered in 90 minutes.
-Any time test takers spend on tutorials and providing personal information is in addition to the actual testing time.

 Knowledge and Skills Required

 The English Literature exam measures both knowledge and ability.
 The percentages below show the relative emphasis given to each; however, most questions draw on both.

 35%–40% Knowledge of:

 - Literary background

 - Metrical patterns

 60%–65% Ability to: